ably/kafka-connect-ably/README.md

 * Errors submitting to Ably, perhaps due to insufficient permissions to publish to a specific destination channel
 * Serious Ably service outages, after retrying with fallback endpoints
-* Failed dyanmic channel mappings, if `onFailedRecordMapping = dlq`
+* Failed dynamic channel mappings, if `onFailedRecordMapping = dlq`

 ## Contributing